Using OpenComp Headcount Plan and Scenarios, the e-commerce company developed a strategic plan to support them through economic shifts.

 On a trusted peer’s referral, Raagas signed up for OpenComp.

-Raagas was initially attracted to OpenComp’s Compensation Intelligence Platform because the Market Pulse dataset offered the most up-to-date and accurate compensation data available, with jobs being indexed and normalized daily — and the Compensation Design Studio allowed her to sidestep dangerously manual spreadsheets, replacing them with a fully integrated system.
-Specifically, the Headcount Plan and Scenarios features positioned her to compare and contrast different scaling situations in a fraction of the time — with exponentially more accuracy and insight.
+Raagas was initially attracted to OpenComp’s Compensation Intelligence Platform because the Market Pulse dataset offered the most up-to-date and accurate comp data available, with jobs being indexed and normalized daily — and the Compensation Design Studio allowed her to sidestep dangerously manual spreadsheets, replacing them with a fully integrated system.
+Specifically, the Headcount Plan and Scenarios comp tools positioned her to compare and contrast different scaling situations in a fraction of the time — with exponentially more accuracy and insight.
 She was also attracted to OpenComp’s DEI Scorecard.
 “The DEI element was super important to me, but no one else offered it.”
 Raagas says.

 The OpenComp Difference